Eleanor-Shellstrop/TTS-Watson/README.md

 ### Running the Program
 1. Clone the repository
-2. Retrieve your API key and URL for the variables in "Authenticate."
+2. On the IBM website, retrieve your API key and URL for the variables in "Authenticate."
     * Find the Text to Speech product and click "Create."
     * Click the "Manage" tab.
     * Copy and paste your API key and URL values in the variables, in single or double quotes.